 “The photos are stunning,” writes Paul Kelly, “so vivid they jump off the page.
 Beautiful, dramatic black and white – you can’t beat it.
 The photographs of Don Walker in a darkening field and of Peter Garrett with one hand on his heart are worth the price of the book alone.”

 The book will be launched in early 2022 at the opening of the exhibition Rock’n’Roll City, organised in partnership with the Performing Arts Collection of South Australia.
 The exhibition will be staged in the Ian and Pamela Wall Gallery of the newly refurbished Her Majesty’s Theatre, an Adelaide landmark.

 Stereo Stories has been fortunate that, over the past seven years, Eric has kindly allowed us to use some of his classic photos to accompany stories on our site.

 Plus, he wrote his own Stereo Story, about Neil Young, and about growing up in South Australia.

 Thank you Eric.

-Rock’n’Roll City will retail for $75, plus $15 postage.
+Rock’n’Roll City retails for $75, plus $15 postage.
 Contact Eric via email: firstname.lastname@example.org